The Way the Crow Flies

-The Way the Crow Flies is the second novel by the Canadian writer and author Ann-Marie MacDonald.
+The Way the Crow Flies is the second novel by Canadian author Ann-Marie MacDonald.
 It was first published by Knopf Canada in 2003.

 The story revolves around a fictionalized version of the death of Lynne Harper, and the subsequent murder trial of Steven Truscott.
 The novel is set in the early 1960s predominantly at the Royal Canadian Air Force Station Centralia located in a small town near London, Ontario.
 In the story, the character Ricky Froelich, a Métis foster child, is the fictionalized version of Steven Truscott.